bramiozo/PubScience/README.md

 The core function here is the extract the _text intended to be read_.

 **Translate**: using NMT and translation APIs optionally in combination with glossaries translate corporate to a target language.

+**Transform**: on and off-premise LLM APIs to transform texts with multiple steps.

+**Label**: on and off-premise LLM APIs to extract labels from texts.

 **Anonymize**: replace PII-information by placeholder terms using deidentification libraries and optional custom patterns.